ItsNesh/operating-systems/week_7/20251015_week_7_COMBINED.md

 *Instructor Emphasis*: "DMA is critical for performance because it frees up the CPU to do other tasks during data transfers."

+#### Practical Considerations for DMA
+- **Setup overhead**: The CPU still has to program source, destination, and length registers—usually a few microseconds.
+- **Tiny transfers**: Moving a handful of bytes may complete faster with programmed I/O than paying the DMA setup cost plus the interrupt on completion.
+- **Break-even size**: Typically 64–256 bytes depending on hardware.
+Above that threshold the CPU saves time by letting DMA stream the data.
+- **Channel contention**: Legacy buses had limited DMA channels; modern PCIe devices arbitrate for bandwidth but can still throttle one another under heavy load.

+> 📏 **Guideline**: Use programmed I/O for register pokes, DMA for bulk transfers like disk blocks, network packets, or video frames.

 ---

 ### Interrupts vs Polling